FTC's New "Click to Cancel" Rule Explained

 Common Pitfalls and How to Avoid Them

-Below are the key pitfalls fintechs face:
+Below are some of the key issues fintechs often face:

 1. Misleading Marketing Practices